A Romans 5 Approach to Parenting

 Some parents immediately think of consequences when they think of firmness, but consequences are only a piece of the strategy.
 One of the things that makes firmness work is clarifying expectations.
 When you write it down, post it on the wall, or simply ask your child to repeat what you expect to happen, you are increasing your firm approach.

-Another aspect of firmness is constructive confrontation, which uses the power of words without anger to give further clarity to the situation.
-Getting close to a child and saying, “Kailey, I feel like you’re not obeying me.
-I asked you to stop watching the video and come and help me in the kitchen.
+Another aspect of firmness is constructive confrontation, that uses the power of words without anger to give further clarity to the situation.
+Getting close to a child and saying, “Kailey, it looks like you’re not obeying me.
+I told you to stop watching the video and come and help me in the kitchen.
 You need to turn it off now.”

 Anger at kids isn’t necessary, but your close proximity increases the child’s discomfort.
 When a child doesn’t respond to your relational approach, firmness communicates that change isn’t optional.

 “I’m Waiting” Increases Accountability